LanguageMachines/ticcltools/README.md

     beyond this LD (and so on for even greater LDs) is directly linked to these larger LD variants.
 - TICCL-chainclean
-  - After correction of n-gram frequency lists (with n > 1) word strings may have been assigned different Correction Candidates on the unigram, bi or trigram correction levels, leading to inconsistencies.
+  - After correction of n-gram frequency lists (with n > 1) word strings may have been assigned different Correction Candidates on the unigram, bi- or trigram correction levels, leading to inconsistencies.
 This experimental tool tries to solve the inconsistencies.

   Post-TICCLtools: actual text editing: